brandlewco/jesserieser-hugo-cc/content/collections/stalking-a-serial-killer.md

   Winner in the *2017 American Photography Annual: AP 33,* featured by *Buzzfeed, Fast Company, Feature Shoot, The Daily Mail,* and exhibited at the Houston Center of Photography.
-collection_content: >-
-  _Stalking A Serial Killer_ is narrated by quotes taken from detectives, residents, family members, witnesses, and survivors as a singular voice of a Phoenix neighborhood terrorized by a serial killer.
-The “Serial Street Shooter” has gunned down seven and wounded two.
-The killings are at random from his car and the victims are often in cars, near cars, or exiting their car.

-  Originally published during the week of the US election for the French magazine _Society_ for their ‘America’ issue, this photo essay depicts the black and Hispanic neighborhood of Maryvale roamed by the killer, while serving as a metaphor for issues plaguing American policy and politics; a lack of immigration reform, racial inequity, a shrinking middle class, community policing dysfunction, a lack of mental health care and quotidian gun violence.

-  Original interview and reporting by Emmanuelle Andreani-Facchin and typeset by Juan Carlos Pagan.

-  “_The innovative layout of this story allows for both the strengths and the weaknesses of visual storytelling to be seen.
-The subject matter itself is shadowy, ephemeral, fitting the form.
-The images are beautiful, and start to create their own context and narrative when only surrounded by quotes — and nothing else.
-It’s a striking way to report on a story — one that tantalizes, leading to more questions than answers, and leaves you wanting more._”

-  – Buzzfeed –
 collection_description_alignment: center
 slug: stalking-serial-killer
 collection_blocks: